-- Criterion 3: Reasonable cost (in relation to loan interest costs, the proposed indexing of contribution rates and the base period of plan) - Criterion 4: Timing of infrastructure delivery - Criterion 5: Apportionment (in relation to the council's calculation of NDA for the purpose of apportioning stormwater management and plan administration costs) - Criterion 6: Consultation - Criterion 7: Other matters.
+- Criterion 3: Reasonable cost (in relation to loan interest costs, the proposed indexing of contribution rates and the base period of plan) - Criterion 4: Timing of infrastructure delivery - Criterion 6: Consultation - Criterion 7: Other matters.

-- It is reasonable for the council to include loan interest costs in the plan but the amount included is not reasonable. - ▼ The council's proposal to index contributions for works by CPI is reasonable. - The council's proposal to index contribution rates for land by a land value index is reasonable but is not consistent with the approach described in the plan. - ▼ The council does not specify how it will index contribution rates for plan administration. - The council's revised cost estimates, submitted following our First Draft Report, were current as at June 2019, which is later than the base period of the plan (March 2018). - The proposed timing of infrastructure delivery is reasonable and satisfies the assessment criterion on timing of infrastructure delivery. - The council's process for consulting on the plan satisfies the consultation criterion.
+- It is reasonable for the council to include loan interest costs in the plan but the amount included is not reasonable. - The council's proposal to index contributions for works by CPI is reasonable. - The council's proposal to index contribution rates for land by a land value index is reasonable but is not consistent with the approach described in the plan. - The council does not specify how it will index contribution rates for plan administration. - The council's revised cost estimates, submitted following our First Draft Report, were current as at June 2019, which is later than the base period of the plan (March 2018). - The proposed timing of infrastructure delivery is reasonable and satisfies the assessment criterion on timing of infrastructure delivery. - The council's process for consulting on the plan satisfies the consultation criterion.